sgmobiledev/OpenEpaperLinkHATagSources/README.md

     # 2.13-Gicisky-epaper-tags

     Sources only tested with Gicisky BLE TFT 2.9 E-Tags.
+      - 2.9-accu-weather.yaml
+        Implementation from HACS Integration of Weathercloudservice Accu Weather.
+      - 2.9-hochwasserportal-pegelstaende.yaml
+        Implementation from HACS Integration of Hochwasserportal Service.

     # media

     The font is currently only required for the Accu Weather Script.